-As a senator in 2006, Vice President Joe Biden proposed splitting Iraq into three regions, each responsible for domestic laws and internal security (the central government would manage border defense, foreign affairs and oil revenue).
-Some foreign affairs specialists agreed, with a few suggesting moving toward three separate states.
+As a senator in 2006, Vice President Joe Biden proposed splitting Iraq into three regions, each responsible for domestic laws and internal security, with the central government managing border defense, foreign affairs and oil revenue.
+Some foreign affairs specialists agreed, with a few suggesting three separate states.
 Either approach would be messy, which explains why the U.S. has insisted on a central government that can unite the factions.
 What would be done in a split nation about mixed-population cities, notably Baghdad?
 Biden proposed making the capital a federal city and protecting the other cities with an international police force.
 What countries would volunteer for that kind of duty today?
 Economic viability for the Sunni area is another challenge.
-Iraq’s government derives 97 percent of its revenue from oil, and most of the production is in Shiite areas.
+Iraq’s government relies on oil for the vast majority of its revenue, and most of the production is in Shiite areas.
 The Kurds are developing their reserves, but the Sunnis have few.
 Dividing Iraq could also fuel sectarian conflicts in other Middle Eastern countries.

 The Reference Shelf

 - Political scientist Charles R.H.
 Tripp tells Iraq’s story from Ottoman times through the 2006 civil war in his classic book, “A History of Iraq.”

 - Middle East scholar Vali R. Nasr traces sectarian conflict in the Islamic world in his book, “The Shia Revival.”